Who qualifies for Winter Fuel Payment

-- were in hospital getting free treatment for more than 52 weeks
+- are in hospital getting free treatment for more than a year

-- needed permission to enter the UK and your granted leave states that you cannot claim public funds
+- need permission to enter the UK and your granted leave states that you cannot claim public funds

-- lived in a care home for the whole time from 29 June to 27 September 2020 and were receiving Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance
+- lived in a care home for the whole time from 28 June to 26 September 2021, and got Pension Credit, Income Support, income-based Jobseeker’s Allowance (JSA) or income-related Employment and Support Allowance (ESA)

 You may still be able to get Cold Weather Payment, even if you do not qualify for Winter Fuel Payment.